iAbdullahAlshehri/quantum-voice-secure/README.md

 This project is released under the [Creative Commons Attribution-NonCommercial License 4.0](LICENSE).
 This license restricts the use of the project for commercial purposes.
 You are free to use, modify, and distribute the project for non-commercial and educational purposes.
 If you wish to use this project for commercial purposes, please contact the project owner for appropriate licensing.

 ---
+Quantum Voice Secure © 2023 by Abdullah Alshehri is licensed under Attribution-NonCommercial 4.0 International.
+To view a copy of this license, visit http://creativecommons.org/licenses/by-nc/4.0/